iningwei/UnityCCAction/README.md

 ```
-The upper code run a sequence action,which was tag with 1000.The sequence action hold 4 child-actions,they will run one by one.
+The upper code run a sequence tween,which was tag with 1000.The sequence tween hold 4 child-tweens,they will run one by one.

 Firstly the gameobject will move to target postion (4,1,0) in 2 seconds with an trace of Bezier style.